Amanda Rau, Regional Wildland Fire Specialist, OSU Extension

 Colonialism is largely to blame for the cessation of anthropogenic fire in North America.
 Fire exclusion, including suppression of forest and rangeland fires caused by lightening as well as the cessation of indigenous burning, was mandated in the US after the fires of 1910.
 The dire consequences of fuel accumulation that resulted from this approach became apparent before the century was over.
 As a response to the wildfire problem that we all face today, prescribed fire offers the direct benefit of wildfire hazard mitigation, as well as opportunities for people from all walks of life to connect with nature and how it is affected by different kinds of fire.

-This lecture is part of the 2022 Starker Lecture Series “Women of Forestry: inspiring leadership.”
-This year the focuse is on women who act as agents of change within the forestry and forest products sector as well as within their communities.
+This year the focus is on women who act as agents of change within the forestry and forest products sector as well as within their communities.
 The College of Forestry graduated its first woman student, Pauline Barto Sandoz over 75 years ago.
 Today, the college celebrates the accomplishments of all women who are students, faculty, and alumni in our community as it strives to become a more inclusive space for all.
 This series will educate explore the triumphs of women as well as the myriad of challenges they face in forests, mills, research labs and beyond.

 The Starker Lectures Series is sponsored by the Starker Family in honor of TJ and Bruce Starker, the Oregon Forest Resources Institute and the Oregon State University College of Forestry.